Ineth/talks.2020-basic-to-advanced-cypress-testing/slides.md

   });
 ```

+Note:
+2: Start test by visiting page
+4-5: Accept cookies and start flow
+7: Wait for sync to be visible (SPA)
+8: Start aanbod
+10-14: Wait for voornaam input to be present and fill in field

 <!--v-->

 ### Maintenance issues

-- Use of Ids and CSS selectors <!-- .element class="fragment fade-in-then-semi-out" -->
+- Use of IDs and CSS selectors <!-- .element class="fragment fade-in-then-semi-out" -->
 - Repeating functional behavior <!-- .element class="fragment fade-in-then-semi-out" -->

 Note: